brunosouza-prog/Apex-Anti-Recoil/README.md

 ## Todo

-- Bring back the gui.ahk
 - Improve recoil further
 - Bring back the rapid-fire feature and fix any issues with it
 - Fix Sheila
 - Add superglide macro (press and hold C with shift)
+- Add Gold Optics back

 ## Special Thanks